SaraSpagno/Ints-Binary-Try-/README.md

 # Ints-Binary-Try-
 Hello!
-Here I'm implementing a simple Binary Tree that uses Integers as data type
+This is my first implementation of a simple Binary Search Tree (BST) of Integers only in C!